 Originally working for an import/export company selling weapons in East Asia, he claimed he volunteered for and served in the British Army as a sharpshooter on the Western Front during World War I. Returning to China in 1917, he joined the volunteer branch of the Shanghai Municipal Police (SMP) Specials with the rank of Inspector in 1926. — Wikipedia

-Fairbairn and Sykes wrote an number of books on fighting techniques that are popular to this day.
-Their classic fighting knife, the Fairbairn-Sykes Fighting Knife is still produced and is an deadly killing tool in the right hands.
+Their combined design of the classic fighting knife, the Fairbairn-Sykes Fighting Knife is still produced and is a deadly killing tool in the right hands.

 SOE’s headquarters at 64 Baker Street were the center of operations for the agency and housed some of the most brilliant minds in England.
 The site remains today as a store front that is marked by a small plate recording that the SOE once led a most ambitious intelligence fight against the Nazis from this innocuous location near London’s heart.

 The code wars were striking because of the the battles that took place with Leo Marks fighting equally with his own department in the SOE leadership to understand the dangers of the SIS poem codes and the fact that he correctly surmised that the Dutch SOE agents had been thoroughly compromised by the Germans, resulting in almost all Dutch SOE agents inserted in the field being captured, killed or exploited for use by the Nazis.